ant-louis/big-data-platform/assignment-3-784915/reports/Assignment-3-Report.md

 ### 1. Dataset selection and analytics for the customer

 #### Dataset
-This project uses the BTS dataset provided by BachPhu, a company developing IoT solution in Vietnam.
+For this project, I decided to use the BTS dataset provided by BachPhu, a company developing IoT solution in Vietnam.
 It is a collection of sensors data from base stations.
 The data structure is as follow:
 * *station_id*: the id of the stations
-* *datapoint_id: the id of the sensor (data point)
+* *datapoint_id*: the id of the sensor (data point)
 * *alarm_id*: the id of the alarm
 * *event_time*: the time at which the event occurs
 * *value*: the value of the measurement of the datapoint